ming-ddtechcg/nuodb-operator/README.md

 ip-10-0-206-8.ec2.internal     Ready    worker   15d   v1.13.4+cb455d664   nuodb
 ```

-### Create the NuoDB Community Edition (CE) license file
+### 8. Create the NuoDB Community Edition (CE) license file

 &ensp; `kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-literal=nuodb.lic=""`

-### Create the Kubernetes image pull secret to access the Red Hat Container Catalog (RHCC).
+### 9. Create the Kubernetes image pull secret to access the Red Hat Container Catalog (RHCC).
-NOTE: If using Quay.io to pull the NuoDB Operator image, a secret is not required because the NuoDB Quay.io repository is public.
+**Note:** If using Quay.io to pull the NuoDB Operator image, a secret is not required because the NuoDB Quay.io repository is public.

 This secret will be used to pull the NuoDB Operator and NuoDB container images from the  Red Hat Container
 Catalog (RHCC).
 Enter your Red Hat login credentials for the --docker-username and --docker-password values.